58% Cabernet Sauvignon, 42% Merlot

 Fermentation: Grapes destemmed, 100% whole berries.
-Small (1-5 ton capacity) fermentors.
-Pressed at nine days.
-Natural (uninoculated) malolactic (half in barrels, half in tanks).
+Small (1-6 ton capacity) fermentors.
+Natural yeast fermentation.
+Pressed at six days.
+Uninoculated malolactic (half in barrels, half in tanks).

 Selection: Eight of the thirty-six Monte Bello vineyard parcels make up this Santa Cruz Mountains.
 These lots were fined with fresh egg whites, and given eight additional months of barrel age to develop complexity and soften tannins.